-Childhood cancer centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and educate the entire family.
+Childhood cancer centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support the entire family.

-In these centers, doctors treating children with Hodgkin lymphoma often use treatment plans that are part of clinical trials.
-The purpose of these studies is to find the most effective treatment that causes the fewest side effects.
+In these centers, doctors treating children with HL often use treatment plans that are part of clinical trials.
+The purpose of these studies is to find the best treatments that cause the fewest side effects.

 Any time a child or teen is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
 You can read more about coping with these changes in Children Diagnosed With Cancer: Dealing With Diagnosis.

-Stages IA and IIA, favorable: Treatment generally starts with chemo alone, used at the lowest dose that is likely to result in a cure.
-If the lymphoma doesn’t go away completely, radiation therapy or more chemo might be added.
+Treatment generally starts with chemo alone, used at the lowest dose that's likely to result in a cure.
+PET scans may be used to see if the treatment is working and/or if there's any lymphoma left in the body.
+If the HL doesn’t go away completely, radiation therapy or more chemo might be needed.

-Stages I and II, unfavorable: Treatment is likely to consist of more intense chemo combined with radiation therapy, although the dose and field of radiation are still kept as small as possible.
+Treatment is likely to consist of a more intense chemo regimen, which might include brentuximab vedotin in some cases.
+Radiation therapy will likely be given as well, but the dose and field of radiation will be kept as small as possible.

-Stages III and IV: Treatment includes more intense chemo, either alone or combined with low-dose radiation therapy to areas with bulky disease (areas that contain a lot of lymphoma).
+Treatment for these more advanced lymphomas typically begins with more intense chemo, which might include brentuximab vedotin.
+Radiation therapy might be given to areas with bulky disease (areas that contain a lot of lymphoma).

 Bartlett NL, Foyil KV.
 Chapter 105: Hodgkin lymphoma.
 In: Niederhuber JE, Armitage JO, Dorshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, Pa.
 Elsevier: 2014.

 National Cancer Institute.
-Physician Data Query (PDQ).
-Childhood Hodgkin Lymphoma Treatment.
-2016.
-Accessed at www.cancer.gov/types/lymphoma/hp/child-hodgkin-treatment-pdq on April 20, 2016.
+Childhood Hodgkin Lymphoma Treatment (PDQ®)–Health Professional Version.
+December 1, 2017.
+Accessed at www.cancer.gov/types/lymphoma/hp/child-hodgkin-treatment-pdq on March 21, 2018.